 - 2. Make sure the batteries are fully charged before installing. - 3.
 Fill the fresh water tank then check the system for proper operation. - 4.
 Install the strainer and seacock drain plugs.
 Open and close the seacock to check operation. - 5.
-Check condition of all hoses and make sure all hose clamps are tight. - Check for proper operation of the steering, shift and throttle systems. - 7.
+Check condition of all hoses and make sure all hose clamps are tight. - 6.
+Check for proper operation of the steering, shift and throttle systems. - 7.
 Check condition of all fire extinguishers. - 8.
 Check drive unit and trim tab fluid levels.

-The chart in this section is designed to assist you in locating and repairing minor mechanical, electrical and boat system problems.
+The chart in this section is to assist you in locating and repairing minor mechanical, electrical and boat system problems.
 Special tools and trained personnel may be required to correct some problems.
 Please have your Formula dealer assist you with service issues.

 - Gasoline is flammable.
-Use extreme caution when handling gasoline. - Use extreme caution whenever checking for electrical problems. - Battery acid can cause blindness if splashed in eyes; may burn skin. - Disconnect battery cables at the battery before making checks or adjustments around the engines and electrical components.
+Use extreme caution when handling gasoline. - Whenever checking for electrical problems use extreme caution. - Battery acid can cause blindness if splashed in eyes; may burn skin. - Disconnect battery cables at the battery before making checks or adjustments around the engines and electrical components.

-Your Formula boat is equipped with an ignition safety switch(es).
-Make sure the lanyard(s) are installed on the switch(es).
-Please consult your Formula dealer for assistance.
+Your Formula boat is equipped with an ignition safety switch (one per engine).
+Make sure the lanyard(s) is installed on the switch.
+Please contact your Formula dealer for assistance.